Control of tunneling in an atomtronic switching device: Discussion

-{\it Conclusion} -- We studied a model for boson tunneling in a triple-well system, both in integrable and non-integrable cases, through variation of the system coupling parameters.
-The model draws an analogy with a transistor through identification of the wells as the source, gate, and drain, and our primary objective was to investigate how the system could be implemented as a switching device.
-A simple proof of concept was shown through Fig. 3 that an applied potential to the drain was able to switch-off tunneling to the drain.
+We have analyzed a model for boson tunneling in a triple-well system.
+This was conducted in both integrable and non-integrable settings through variation of coupling parameters.
+The model draws an analogy with a transistor through identification of the wells as the source, gate, and drain.
+Our primary objective was to investigate how this model could be implemented as an atomtronic switching device.

-In the integrable setting we then identified the resonant tunneling regime between the source and drain, for which expectation values of particle numbers in the gate are negligible, i.e. tunneling through the gate is switched-off.
-Moreover, it was found that a conserved operator of the integrable system acts as an effective Hamiltonian, which predicts harmonic oscillations.
-This is in agreement with observation from numerical calculations.
+In the integrable setting we identified the resonant tunneling regime between the source and drain, for which expectation values of particle numbers in the gate are negligible.
+Moreover, it was found that a conserved operator of the integrable system acts as an effective Hamiltonian, which predicts coherent oscillations.
+This is in agreement with observations from numerical calculations.

-We then investigated the effects of breaking integrability in the resonant tunneling regime through the application of an external potential to the drain.
-It was found that application of the potential did not destroy the harmonic nature of the oscillations, but did influence the amplitude and frequency.
-Increasing the applied potential allowed for tuning the system from the switched-on configuration through to switched-off.
+We then broke integrability through application of an external field to the source and the drain.
+It was shown in Fig. \ref{transistor_2} that the applied field to the system, in Rabi regime, was able to switch-off tunneling to the drain.
+On the other hand, in the resonant tunneling regime, the field did not destroy the harmonic nature of the oscillations, but did influence the amplitude and frequency.
+Increasing the applied field allowed for tuning the system from the switched-on configuration through to switched-off (Fig. \ref{transistor}).
 Results from semiclassical analyses produced formulae for the amplitude and frequency, which proved to be remarkably accurate when compared to numerical calculations.
-This demonstrates the possibility to reliably and predictably control the harmonic dynamical behavior of the model in a particular regime.
-A surprising feature of this result that this precise level of control arises through the breaking of integrability in the system.
+This demonstrates the possibility to reliably control the harmonic dynamical behavior of the model in a particular regime.
+A surprising feature of this result is that the ability to control the system in a predictable manner arises through the breaking of integrability.
+Our results open possibilities for multi-level logic applications and consequently new avenues in the design of atomtronic devices.